 However, the news isn’t all bad.
 For the past few years, MLK Day and the first day of National Parks Week have consistently made the fee-free list, so you can safely plan a trip for these days in upcoming years, too.

-Just remember that MLK Day and National Parks Week don’t fall on the same every year, and be sure to consult a calendar.
+Just remember that MLK Day and National Parks Week don’t fall on the same date every year, and be sure to consult a calendar.

 Don’t Miss Out: Fee-Free Dates Left This Year